Sally Gottlieb

 Sally’s approach

-She welcomes individuals from all walks of life and invites all of life’s challenges, including (but not limited to), grief and loss, existential and spiritual concerns, depression and anxiety, relationship challenges, sexuality, life transitions, and identity/self-esteem challenges.
-Respecting the complexity and diversity of every individual, Sally upholds sensitivity to the context of one’s background, culture, gender, sexual orientation, and spiritual and/or religious affiliation.
+She welcomes individuals from all walks of life and invites the full spectrum of life’s challenges, including (but not limited to), grief and loss, existential and spiritual concerns, depression and anxiety, relationship challenges, sexuality, life transitions, and identity/self-esteem challenges.
+Sally aims to uphold sensitivity to the context of one’s background, culture, gender, sexual orientation, and spiritual and/or religious affiliation.
 She welcomes clients to educate her on how to best understand and respect themselves and their worldviews.

 Areas of interest